Barry Schneider, President

 Kevin O’Connor, Sales Manager

-Kevin O’Connor, our new sales manager, earned his degree in horticulture and landscape design at Virginia Tech.
+Kevin O’Connor, our sales manager, earned his degree in horticulture and landscape design at Virginia Tech.
 He began his career in 1993 with an ambitious goal: to start his own business.
-But he knew he would have to spend a few years to learn a few things before he could do that.
+But he knew he would have to spend a few years learning a few things before he could do that.

-For his first job out of college, Kevin took a position as a crew supervisor with a large commercial landscaping company called Scapes—where, as it happened, Barry Schneider was the branch manager.
+For his first job out of college, Kevin took a position as a crew supervisor with Scapes, a large commercial landscaping company—where, as it happened, Barry Schneider was the branch manager.

 After 18 months there he was offered a management position with Wheats, a residential landscaping company.
 He decided to pursue the opportunity to advance his career and broaden his industry experience.